Michiel1990/r-wallstreetbots/README.md

 https://www.alphavantage.co/documentation/

 ## 5. AWS account
+Obviously an AWS account need to be available with the proper billing enabled.
+For now we will only be using the S3 bucket storage.
+> The 5GB free tier will be more than enough for now

 # Project Future
 It's highly in doubt the Project in it's current definition will result in actual meaningfull investment gains (maybe at some point I can add simulated Buys/Sells to dry-run how the portfolio would run).